How I Passed the NBCOT® On My First Try (and You Can Too!)

 But guess what: I passed, with plenty of points to spare!

-These are just my experiences; if you tried something totally different and it worked for you, please share in the comments below, as we can all use as many tips as we can get with that exam!
+If you tried something totally different and it worked well for you, please share your advice in the comments below, as we can all use as many tips as we can to pass the NBCOT®!